madreher/LammpsInputBuilder/README.md

     plt.clf()
 ```

 For each frame, we read the list of bonds produced by reax to determinate the available bond pairs.
-We perform a small filtering on bonds which have a bond order deemed to low to be meaningful.
+We filter out the bond pairs which have a bond order deemed too low to be meaningful.
 Once we have the full list of bond pairs, we sort the list of bonds and generate a unique ID identifying this specific list.
 Sorting the list of bonds is mandatory to ensure that two arrays with the same list of bonds but in a different order would become the same list and therfor end up with the same unique ID.
 When a new frame is read and an ID is gennerated, we check if we have already encountered this ID.
 If no, we assign a new color to the ID and store it.
-If yes, we assigned the color associated to this ID to the current pixel.
+If yes, we assign the color associated to this ID to the current pixel.

 This will produce the following image:
 ![Map of bond individual configurations](data/images/bondConfigurationMap_headopen_xy0-5_z1-5.png)

-With this picture, we see that the scan generate a total of 10 different bond lists.
+With this picture, we see that the scan generates a total of 10 different bond lists.
 For most of the scan (dark blue), no new bonds are performed.
-However, the scan does show some spot on the surface were likely the tooltip is close enough to interact with the surface.
+However, the scan does show some spots on the surface where the tooltip is likely close enough to the surface to interact with its hydrogen atoms.
 With this image, the user can quickly go back to individual frames to see what happens in these spots of interest.

 For a full working example of this workflow, please refer to the script `examples/scanSlab.py`.